Top 6 Google Alerts Alternatives

 While collecting mentions from websites is relatively easy, collecting data from social media platforms is more of a delicate matter because of privacy restrictions in the aftermath of Facebook’s Cambridge Analytica scandal.

 After data leakage, Facebook, seeing its users fleeing from the platform, decided to take up privacy issues as their main priority.
-To show the world they improve their data security standards, they blocked thousands of apps and tools that might have been gathering Facebook data in any way – both illegally and legally.
+To show the world they improved their data security standards, they blocked thousands of apps and tools that might have been gathering Facebook data in any way – both illegally and legally.

 Here are the sources both tools monitor.